itsjustmath/itsjustmath.github.io/_posts/2016-12-02-this-is-a-birthday-pony.md

 ---
-title: "This is a birthday pony!"
+title: "Hello World!"
 layout: post
+published: false
 ---

 *This is a birthday pony*, for some reason, became the default placeholder text for [me](http://stephan.druskat.net).